LionSR/TeXRA/README.md

 Quality of life improvements:
 * gave a name to the housekeeping terminal.
+* ignored more files and directories when searching for files.
-* tweaking the continuation mode for claude and GPTs.
+* tweaking the continuation mode for claude and GPTs on the backend side.

 ## [0.2.1]